nus-cs4215/solar/README.md

 About Solar
 ===========

+www.solar-lang.netlify.app

-The Solar programming language is a minimalist dialect of the Lua programming language.
+The Solar programming language is a variant of the Lua programming language.

 Just like Lua, Solar is a lightweight and high-level programming language.
-It is meant to ease beginners into the world of programming by introducing fundamental yet powerful constructs of programming.
+Solar has been adapted from Lua to accomodate elegant language design decisions in other popular languages, such as C++, Java, JavaScript and Python.

 Local Setup
 ===========